DHTMLX/docs-todolist/docs/api/configs/tasks_config.md

 ---
-sidebar_label: data
+sidebar_label: tasks
-title: data Config
+title: tasks Config
-description: You can learn about the data config in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about the tasks config in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# data
+# tasks

 ### Description